bluenviron/gomavlib/README.md

 ## Testing

-Unit tests can be run through:
+If you want to edit the library and test the results, unit tests can be run through:
 ```
 make test
 ```